borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

   in "config.yaml", line 230, column 1
 ```

 YAML does not allow tabs.
-So to fix this, simply replace any tabs in your
+So to fix this, replace any tabs in your
 configuration file with the requisite number of spaces.

 ### libyaml compilation errors